hec015/cse15l-lab-reports/labreport3/labreport3.md

 Body mass index
 BMI was calculated as measured weight in kilograms...
 ```
-Now I want to bookmark the "Discussion" section of the paper, so I enter `m` and then `d` as the name, and whenever I press `'` and then `d`, it will bring me back to that section
+Now I want to bookmark the "Discussion" section of the paper, so I enter `m` and then `d` as the name, and whenever I press `'` and then `d`, it will bring me back to that section.
 ```
 Discussion